xnuinside/simple-ddl-parser/README.md

 ### Oracle

 - ENCRYPT column property [+ NO SALT, SALT, USING]
+- STORAGE column property

 ### TODO in next Releases (if you don't see feature that you need - open the issue)

 1. Add support for GENERATED ALWAYS AS statement
-2. Add support for CREATE TABLESPACE statement & TABLESPACE statement in table defenition.
+2. Add support for CREATE TABLESPACE statement
+3. Add support for properties for TABLESPACE like `TABLESPACE user_data ENABLE STORAGE IN ROW CHUNK 8K RETENTION CACHE`
-3. Add support for statement CREATE DOMAIN
+4. Add support for statement CREATE DOMAIN
-4. Add CREATE DATABASE statement support
+5. Add CREATE DATABASE statement support
-5. Add more support for CREATE type IS TABLE (example: CREATE OR REPLACE TYPE budget_tbl_typ IS TABLE OF NUMBER(8,2);
+6. Add more support for CREATE type IS TABLE (example: CREATE OR REPLACE TYPE budget_tbl_typ IS TABLE OF NUMBER(8,2);
-6. Add support for MEMBER PROCEDURE, STATIC FUNCTION, CONSTRUCTOR FUNCTION,  in TYPE
+7. Add support for MEMBER PROCEDURE, STATIC FUNCTION, CONSTRUCTOR FUNCTION,  in TYPE
-7. Add support (ignore correctly) ALTER TABLE ...
+8. Add support (ignore correctly) ALTER TABLE ...
 DROP CONSTRAINT ..., ALTER TABLE ...
 DROP INDEX ...
+9. Add support for COMMENT ON statement

 ## non-feature todo